1kSensei/fastapi-420/README.md

 # fastapi_420 — Advanced API Rate Limiter

+sorry about no folders on the repo, i did not know how to use github at the time.

 A production-style rate limiting library: three algorithms, a three-layer defense system (per-user → per-endpoint → global + circuit breaker), and composite client fingerprinting that resists